leoweyr/DaVinci_Resolve-Clip_One_Shot/README.md

-# Danvinci_Resolve-Clip_One_Shot
+# DaVinci Resolve - Clip One Shot

- A script of Davinci Resolve that completes several same repetitive clipping operations at one shot.
+ A script of DaVinci Resolve that completes several same repetitive clipping operations at one shot.